Otto Egon Lowenstein

-Otto Egon Lowenstein FRSE (1906–1999) was a German-born zoologist.
+Otto Egon Lowenstein (24 October 1906 – 31 January 1999) was a German-born zoologist.
 He did extensive studies on the labyrinth of the ears of fish.

 Life

 He was born in Munich on 24 October 1906, to a Jewish family.
-He studied Sciences at the University of Munich.
+He studied Sciences at the Ludwig-Maximilians-Universität München.
 He was taught Zoology by Karl von Frisch.
 He continued to postgraduate level gaining a PhD in 1932.

-In 1933 he left Germany and went to Britain.
+In 1933, he left Germany and went to Britain.
 He began as a research student at the University of Birmingham, gaining a second PhD in 1937.
-In that year he took a post as Assistant Lecturer in Zoology at Exeter University.
-In 1938 he went to Glasgow University as a Lecturer under Prof Edward Hindle.
-In 1952 he was given a professorship at the University of Birmingham.
+In that year he took a post as Assistant Lecturer in Zoology at the University of Exeter.
+In 1938, he went to the University of Glasgow as a Lecturer under Prof Edward Hindle.
+In 1952, he was given a professorship at the University of Birmingham.

 He was elected a Fellow of the Royal Society of Edinburgh in 1947.
 His proposers were Maurice Yonge, Charles Wynford Parsons, John Walton and George Wyburn.
-In 1955 he was also elected a Fellow of the Royal Society of London.
+In 1955, he was also elected a Fellow of the Royal Society of London.

 He retired in 1974.
 He died on 31 January 1999.